 “We first encountered ventenata in 2014 in the John Day Fossil Beds National Monument, a low-elevation steppe protected area in central Oregon...
 Ventenata infestation increased within our 4674 ha monitored area from 21 ha (95% CI 3-106) in 2016 to 138 ha (95% CI 31-265 ha) in 2018, and declined to 63 ha (95% CI 13-119 ha) in 2019, representing a cumulative increase of 300% over the four year period...Our observations contribute to the growing evidence that ventenata poses a greater threat to low-elevation sagebrush ecosystems than previously recognized.
 It also illustrates the kinds of external stressors that are impacting sagebrush steppe protected areas and the need for continued early detection and rapid response measures, as well as long-term monitoring of invasions and response effectiveness.”

 Nicolli, M., Rodhouse, T.J., Stucki, D.S., and Shinderman, M.J.
-In review.
+2020.
 Rapid invasion by the annual grass Ventenata dubia into protected-area low-elevation sagebrush steppe.
 Western North American Naturalist In press.

 Banner, K., Irvine, K.M., Rodhouse, T.J., Wright, W.J., Rodriguez, R.M., and Litt, A.R.
 2018.
 Improving geographically-extensive acoustic survey designs for modeling species occurrence with imperfect detection and misidentification.
 Ecology and Evolution 8:6144-6156. https://doi.org/10.1002/ece3.4162